tpierrou/code-test/readme.md

 - Implement the controller actions for "GET" and "POST"
 	- GET should return all the items fetched from the external API
 	- POST should return the items selected (ids of the selected items are passed from the frontend)
+### Turning in the task
+When you are happy that you have solved the task, we ask you to create a public repository and push your code there, then share a link to that repository with us.